MLWorkshops/mlinterviews/event_questions.md

 * Little take from my point of view.
 It may not be a portfolio necessarily, but having a blog that highlights your technical interests and new things you are learning, can be good.
 Same goes for technical videos - e.g. speak at a meetup on a tech topic you care about.
 Finally, if you have time, find an interesting problem you want to solve (a very crisp question that you know you can answer with stats or ML or at least explore the data) and create a public place to showcase (blog, GitHub repo, etc.).  passion in technical areas imho shows that growth mindset

-* I think doing or two hackathons or kaggle competitions per year is a great way to build a portfolio outside the daily job
+* I think doing one or two hackathons or a Kaggle competitions per year is a great way to build a portfolio outside the daily job

 ## To piggy back on this same theme, in your experience are companies willing to hire does not have a formal background (i.e. Degree) in DS?
 Trying to figure out how to be seriously considered for DS roles, when I tend to get pigeonholded based on my previous experience in test and eval